-Prerequisite(s): SWO 5790 or concurrent enrollment; and SWO 5383 or concurrent enrollment.
+Prerequisite(s): Credit or concurrent enrollment in SWO 5790 or SWO 5490; and credit or concurrent enrollment in SWO 5383.

 Integrative seminar to demonstrate readiness to practice social work at an advanced level in the student's area of concentration.